Exploring the Manet & Morisot Exhibit: A Rainy-Day Adventure

 We had pelicans flying overhead and a few curious harbor seals giving us the eye.
 Arriving at Point Pinole, we paddled around the point and under the fishing pier landing on the beach at 12:25.

-As we passed Riviera de Garbage (othewise known as the landfill near North Richmond) Alan took pride in claiming the name.
+As we passed Riviera de Garbage (otherwise known as the landfill near North Richmond) Alan took pride in claiming the name.
 You can see him pointing to the Riviera above.
 We were back at our launch site at 2:45 having logged 9.9 miles.
 More photos are available in an online gallery.

 Threading Grendel’s Needle